 So far we have only looked at networks with only two categories of individual: biased and non-biased.
-These models do not make any distinction between types of bias (e.g. one cluster might contain an individual who is biased against members of a certain religious group).
+These models do not make any distinction between types of bias (e.g. one cluster might contain an individual who is sexist and homophobic; a second cluster might contain an individual who is biased against members of a certain religious group).
 It only looks at two categories: those who accept all individuals based on their qualifications, and those exclude a certain individuals for reasons not related to their qualifications.
 We believe this is a relevant and realistic set of behavior patterns.
 Still, we recognize that the model may feel a little abstract for some.

-What if we seek to model hidden bias specifically in terms of gender?\ To create a system that more closely approximates gender bias in the real world, we introduce a third category, breaking down our model of qualified individuals into the following:
+What if we seek to model hidden bias specifically in terms of gender?
+To create a system that more closely approximates gender bias in the real world, we introduce a third category, breaking down our model of qualified individuals into the following:

 - Those who are biased.
 When given the chance to "vote," they approve all yellow or blues.
 They never approve a pink.
 (Biased Men) - Those who are not biased and do not themselves experience the effects of bias.
 When given the chance to "vote," they approve yellows, other blues, and pinks.
-(Non-Biased Men) - Those who are not biased and experience the effects bias.\ When given the chance to "vote," they approve yellows, other pinks, and blues.
+(Non-Biased Men) - Those who are not biased and experience the effects bias.
+When given the chance to "vote," they approve yellows, other pinks, and blues.
 (All Women)